MINIMALISM AND TIME MANAGEMENT: HOW THE MINIMALIST LIFESTYLE CAN IMPROVE PRODUCTIVITY

 - Home command centre

-If you’re in the Minimalist mindset, you’ll be thinking intentionally and deliberately about what you include on your To Do list.
+If you’re in the minimalist mindset, you’ll be thinking intentionally and deliberately about what you include on your schedule and To Do list.

 You’re much more likely to complete each task without losing focus, forgetting about it or giving up because each task that you DO take on is important and adds value in some way.
 It’s not just on there to distract you or add to your workload.

 There’s nothing worse than spending your time doing something only to get to the end and wonder why you did it in the first place.
-Being Minimalist about identifying your tasks in the first place will really stop this happening to you!
+Taking a minimalist approach in identifying your tasks in the first place will help avoid this.

 Minimalism helps you see the bigger picture in whatever you do, whether it’s at work, managing your home, looking after yourself or working on your own personal development.